 The second floor houses children’s, an area for young adults, and Do Space.

-Children’s will feature a variety of collection displays, a 100-seat interactive storytime area, and fixed computers for educational and recreational use.
-It will offer family space and seating for all ages.
-A collaboration zone and Littles Lab, an area for arts and crafts and digital exploration, will also be available.
+Children’s features a variety of collection displays, a 100-seat interactive storytime area, and fixed computers for educational and recreational use.
+It offers family space and seating for all ages.
+A collaboration zone and Littles Lab, an area for arts and crafts and digital exploration, are also available.

-The Do Space section will feature a wide range of creative technology programs and equipment, inviting teens and adults to explore, experiment, and learn through hands-on creation.
-At its center, a 3D lab will house 3D printers, laser cutters, and other tools.
+The Do Space area features a wide range of creative technology programs and equipment, inviting teens and adults to explore, experiment, and learn through hands-on creation.
+At its center, a 3D lab houses 3D printers, laser cutters, and other tools.
 Surrounding spaces include a computer lab, a media studio for video and audio production, and a dedicated podcasting space.
-Open areas will feature arts and crafts stations and interactive tools that encourage creativity, exploration, and invention.
+Open areas feature arts and crafts stations and interactive tools that encourage creativity, exploration, and invention.

 Along the north railing, a counter with computers extends toward the teen area, providing space for both public computer use and laptops.
-Young adults will find comfortable lounge furniture, computer tables, collections, and meeting rooms - including one that offers virtual reality experiences.
+Young adults will find comfortable lounge furniture, computer tables, collections, and meeting rooms.
 Located at the top of the staircase, teens can enjoy panoramic views that add to the spatial dynamics and expansive feeling of the space.

-The third floor will serve as the City’s hub for genealogy and local history research, offering a welcoming space for discovery and reflection.
-It will house a significant portion of Omaha Public Library’s collections in these areas, supported by soft seating, reader tables, and technology for both in-depth research and casual exploration.
-Three public meeting rooms will provide flexible spaces for collaboration, small-group work, and study.
+The third floor serves as the City’s hub for genealogy and local history research, offering a welcoming space for discovery and reflection.
+It houses a significant portion of Omaha Public Library’s collections in these areas, supported by soft seating, reader tables, and technology for both in-depth research and casual exploration.
+Three public meeting rooms provide flexible spaces for collaboration, small-group work, and study.

 Celebrating Omaha’s past and supporting today’s researchers, the floor features expansive windows that bring in natural light, creating an inspiring environment for research and reflection.

 Intentionally designed, sunlit staff spaces are distributed throughout all floors to best serve users.
-The lower-level staff space features a drive-thru window for book drop-off and pick-up and houses the ground level of the collections hub, which will be managed by staff in this area.
+The lower-level staff space features a drive-thru window for book drop-off and pick-up and houses the ground level of the collections hub, which is managed by staff in this area.

 The new library includes 150 parking spaces in an attached, multi-level parking garage on the southwest side of the building and additional parking in adjacent parking lots.
-Vehicles will be able to easily enter the garage from eastbound Dodge Street.
+Vehicles are able to easily enter the garage from eastbound Dodge Street.

 Drivers can also enter from 73rd and Douglas streets, with easy access to a book drop-off and pick-up point on the west side of the building.